Anaemia is defined as a haemoglobin (Hb) level below reference values, which vary depending on sex, age and pregnancy status (see Table 2).

 - Decreased production of red blood cells: iron deficiency, nutritional deficiencies (folic acid, vitamin B12, vitamin A), depressed bone marrow function, certain infections (HIV, visceral leishmaniasis), renal failure;

-- Increased destruction of red blood cells (haemolysis): parasitic (malaria), bacterial and viral (HIV) infections; haemoglobinopathies (sickle cell disease, thalassaemia); intolerance to certain drugs (primaquine, dapsone, co-trimoxazole, etc.) in patients with G6PD deficiency.
+- Increased destruction of red blood cells (haemolysis): parasitic (malaria), bacterial and viral (HIV) infections; haemoglobinopathies (sickle cell disease, thalassaemia); intolerance to certain drugs (primaquine, dapsone, co-trimoxazole, nitrofurantoin, etc.) in patients with G6PD deficiency.

-In tropical settings, the causes of anaemia are often interlinked.
+The causes of anaemia are often interlinked.

 Clinical features